robbo600/ha-globalping-addon/SETUP_INSTRUCTIONS.md

 ### 6. Troubleshooting

 **Common Issues:**

+**Repository not appearing:**
-- Repository not appearing: Ensure it's public and has correct structure
+- Ensure it's public and has correct structure
+- Check that `repository.yaml` exists at the root
+- Verify GitHub URL is correct

+**Add-on won't install:**
+- The add-on builds locally, so installation may take 5-10 minutes
+- Check Home Assistant supervisor logs for build progress
+- Ensure sufficient disk space (at least 2GB free)

+**Add-on won't start:**
-- Add-on won't start: Check logs in Home Assistant
+- Check add-on logs in Home Assistant
+- Verify configuration is valid YAML
+- Ensure ports aren't conflicting

+**Web interface not accessible:**
-- Web interface not accessible: Verify port 8080 is not blocked
+- Verify port 8080 is not blocked by firewall
+- Check if another service is using port 8080
+- Try accessing via IP address instead of hostname

+**Services not working:**
-- Services not working: Ensure Globalping API is accessible
+- Ensure Globalping API is accessible from your network
+- Check if API token is valid (if provided)
+- Verify internet connectivity from Home Assistant

+**Build Issues:**
+- The first install builds the Docker image locally
+- This can take 10-15 minutes depending on your hardware
+- Check supervisor logs for detailed build output
+- Ensure Home Assistant has internet access to download packages

 **Getting Help:**
 - Check add-on logs in Home Assistant